PHES-ODM/PHES-ODM-Mapper/README.md

 odm-map [--options] input1 input2 input3 ...
 ```

+The `input` arguments are either directories or files to map.

 Below is an example to map ODM v1 data (found in the input directory
 "path/to/inputdata") to ODM v2 data.
 The results will be saved to the directory
 "path/to/outputdata":